 Benjamin Elias Cabell (18??-1888) – U.S. Deputy Marshal commissioned in the Western District at Fort Smith, Arkansas.
-In July, 1888, Ben was dispatched to pick up six prisoners that officer John Phillips had in his possession when he was killed by outlaw, Dan Barnett in Eufaula, Oklahoma.
+In July 1888, Ben was dispatched to pick up six prisoners that officer John Phillips had in his possession when he was killed by an outlaw named Dan Barnett in Eufaula, Oklahoma.

 Bill Caine (18??-1893) – U.S. Deputy Marshal commissioned in the Southern District of Indian Territory at Paris, Texas, under Marshal Sheb Williams.
 He was shot and killed in April 1893 while attempting to arrest Bud English, a prominent stockman near Woodville, Chickasaw Nation.
 Caine was with a posse tracking a gang of horse thieves that included Bud English when the outlaws resisted arrest, and a gunfight ensued.
 Years later, one of the posse members recognized Bud English on the streets of Ardmore, Oklahoma, and identified him as the man who had killed Caine.
 Bud English was arrested in Ardmore, nine years after Caine’s murder.

 James Cairns (1851-1934) – Born in Scotland in 1851, Cairns immigrated to the United States somewhere along the line and was living in Indiana in 1871.
 From there, he moved to Kansas and in 1875 began to work as a peace officer in Wichita, Kansas.
 In the same year that Cairns was hired, so was a young Wyatt Earp.
 Both policemen made $60.00 per month.
 In 1879, he became Wichita’s town marshal, a position he held for the next eleven years.
 Cairnes was also the brother-in-law of the famous Bat Masterson, having married Bat’s sister, Nellie.

 A. J. Caldwell – U.S. Deputy Marshal, commissioned on June 12, 1893, in the Western District at Fort Smith, Arkansas serving under Marshal George Crump.
 On May 5, 1894, he was working with Officer Tucker when they arrested Poley Empson for the murder of Dave Buchanan, a U.S. Deputy Marshal and Indian Policeman.